Scenes from a Marriage

 Scenes from a Marriage (Scener ur ett äktenskap) is a 1973 Swedish television miniseries written and directed by Ingmar Bergman.
-Over the course of six hour-long episodes, it explores the disintegration of the marriage between Marianne (Liv Ullmann), a divorce lawyer, and Johan (Erland Josephson), a psychology professor.
+Over the course of six hour-long episodes, it explores the disintegration of the marriage between Marianne (Liv Ullmann), a divorce lawyer, and Johan (Erland Josephson), a reader in psychology.
 The series spans a period of 10 years.
 Bergman's teleplay draws on his own experiences, including his relationship with Ullmann.
 It was shot on a small budget in Stockholm and Fårö in 1972.

 After initially airing on Swedish TV in six parts, the miniseries was condensed into a theatrical version and received positive reviews in Sweden and internationally.
 Scenes from a Marriage was also the subject of controversy for its perceived influence on rising divorce rates in Europe.
 The film was ineligible for the Academy Award for Best Foreign Language Film, but won the Golden Globe Award for Best Foreign Language Film and several other honours.
 The miniseries and film version influenced filmmakers such as Woody Allen and Richard Linklater.
 It was followed by a sequel, Saraband, in 2003, and stage adaptations.
 It was also adapted into an HBO miniseries in 2021.